-You must claim Utah withholding tax credits by completing form TC-40W and attaching it to your Utah return.
+You must claim Utah withholding tax credits by completing form TC-40W and attaching it to your return.

 Do not send copies of your W-2s, 1099s, TC-675Rs, and Utah Schedule K-1 with your Utah return.
-Keep all these forms with your tax records.
+Keep all these forms with your tax records - we may ask you to provide the documents at a later time.

-Processing may be delayed or your withholding tax credits may be disallowed if you do not complete the TC-40W as explained below and submit it with your Utah return.
+Processing may be delayed or your withholding tax credits may be disallowed if you do not complete TC-40W as explained below and submit it with your Utah return.